 A blood glucose test is used in measuring the amount of glucose in the blood.
 It is important to test blood glucose levels since high blood glucose levels can damage the blood vessels, nerves, eyes and kidneys.
 Blood glucose tests are important to determine if the patient has prediabetes or diabetes or has a an abnormally low blood sugar level.

-One example of blood glucose test is the Fasting Blood Sugar or FBS which measures amount of blood glucose after fasting for 8 hours.
+- One example of blood glucose test is the Fasting Blood Sugar (FBS), which measures amount of blood glucose after fasting for 8 hours.

-An oral glucose tolerance test requires a series of blood glucose measurements to determine if an individual has diabetes while a two-hour postprandial blood sugar measures blood glucose exactly two hours after the start of meal intake.
+- An oral glucose tolerance test (OGTT) requires a series of blood glucose measurements to determine if an individual has diabetes, while a two-hour postprandial blood sugar measures blood glucose exactly two hours after the start of meal intake.

 Normal Blood Glucose Level